"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 If you take this drug too close to bedtime, you may need to wake up to urinate.
 Therefore, it is best to take this medication at least 4 hours before your bedtime.
 Consult your doctor or pharmacist if you have questions about your dosing schedule.

-If you also take certain drugs to lower your cholesterol (bile acid-binding resins such as cholestyramine or colestipol), take this product at least 2 hours before or at least 4 hours after these medications.
+If you also take certain drugs to lower your cholesterol (bile acid-binding resins such as cholestyramine or colestipol), take this product at least 4 hours before or at least 4 to 6 hours after these medications.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.
 It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 It may take up to several weeks before you get the full benefit of this drug.